 Peter E. Gelhaar

 Peter E. Gelhaar is a former federal prosecutor with broad expertise in representing persons and entities involved in white collar criminal proceedings, enforcement proceedings brought by the Securities and Exchange Commission, and business litigation matters.
-He also counsels clients on compliance with federal law concerning health care, securities, consumer products, military and government procurement, and customs matters.
-Mr. Gelhaar also represents attorneys in Board of Bar Overseers investigations and proceedings, and other professionals before professional disciplinary boards.
-Mr. Gelhaar has served as a non-neutral arbitrator in an arbitration proceeding.
+He also counsels clients on compliance with Federal law concerning health care, securities, consumer products, government procurement, and customs matters.
+Mr. Gelhaar also represents persons in investigations and proceedings before professional disciplinary boards.
+He has served as a non-neutral arbitrator in an arbitration proceeding.

-Mr. Gelhaar was appointed Assistant United States Attorney for the District of Massachusetts in 1986 and later became Deputy Chief of the Civil Division and Chief of Affirmative Civil Enforcement, prosecuting civil fraud cases against government contractors and representing the federal government in a wide variety of other civil lawsuits.
-Thereafter, he served in the Criminal Division as a member of Major Crimes and Public Corruption Units, prosecuting bank fraud, health care fraud, government and military procurement fraud, and public corruption cases.
-Mr. Gelhaar also trained law enforcement officers and federal attorneys on false government claims actions, general civil and grand jury practice, civil and criminal fraud, and search and seizure law.
+Mr. Gelhaar was appointed as an Assistant United States Attorney for the District of Massachusetts in 1986 and later became Deputy Chief of the Civil Division and Chief of Affirmative Civil Enforcement, prosecuting civil fraud cases against government contractors and representing the Federal government in a wide variety of other civil lawsuits.
+Thereafter, he served in the Criminal Division as a member of the Major Crimes and Public Corruption Units, prosecuting bank fraud, health care fraud, government and defense procurement fraud, and public corruption cases.

-From 1996 to 2001, Mr. Gelhaar served as a member of the Massachusetts Judicial Nominating Commission which screens, interviews, and recommends candidates for appointment to the bench.
+From 1996 to 2001, Mr. Gelhaar served as a member of the Massachusetts Judicial Nominating Commission which screens, interviews and recommends candidates for appointment to the bench.
 He also served from 1999 through 2001 on the Massachusetts Board of Registration in Medicine, which oversees the accreditation and professional conduct of the Commonwealth's physicians.
-He presently serves as the New England Regional Co-Chair of the American Bar Association's White Collar Crime Subcommittee.
-Recently, Mr. Gelhaar presented on the new SEC whistleblower rules adopted under the Dodd-Frank Act at the American Bar Association's National Institute on Securities Fraud held in New Orleans on November 3-4, 2011.
-Mr. Gelhaar was named a Massachusetts Super Lawyer in 2004, 2006, 2007, 2008, 2009, 2010, 2011 and 2012.
+From 2010 to 2014, he served as the New England Regional Co-Chair of the American Bar Association's White Collar Crime Subcommittee.
+Recently, Mr. Gelhaar presented on the new SEC's whistleblower rules adopted under the Dodd-Frank Act at the American Bar Association's National Institute on Securities Fraud held in New Orleans on November 3-4, 2011.
+He also spoke at the Massachusetts Continuing Legal Education program entitled “How to Conduct & Respond to Internal Corporate Investigations” on February 2, 2015.
+Calling him an “excellent lawyer,” Chambers Massachusetts 2015 recently cited Mr. Gelhaar for his “strong practice acting for his clients involved in government proceedings.”
+He was named a Massachusetts Super Lawyer in 2004 and 2006 through 2015.

-A 1982, cum laude graduate of Boston College Law School, Mr. Gelhaar served as Articles Editor of The Boston College Law Review and delivered legal services to the disadvantaged through the Vermont Legal Aid program.
+A 1982 cum laude graduate of Boston College Law School, Mr. Gelhaar served as Articles Editor of The Boston College Law Review and delivered legal services to the disadvantaged through the Vermont Legal Aid program.
 He is a phi beta kappa, cum laude graduate of the University of Vermont, where he captained the varsity swimming team.
-After law school, Peter served as a Massachusetts Superior Court Law Clerk and subsequently joined Nutter, McClennen & Fish as an associate, where his training and practice were concentrated in business and product liability litigation and in white collar criminal defense.
+After law school, he served as a Massachusetts Superior Court Law Clerk and subsequently joined Nutter, McClennen & Fish LLP as an associate prior to becoming a Federal prosecutor.